katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 Limitation:

-The regression model needs to be further improved for better fit because it has the ability to predict but we canât say that this is the best predictive model.
-The âNormal Q-Qâ plot is saying that our errors are not normally-distributed so I draw a histogram to see the distribution directly.
+The regression model needs to be further improved for better fit because it has the ability to predict but we can’t say that this is the best predictive model.
+The “Normal Q-Q” plot is saying that our errors are not normally-distributed so I draw a histogram to see the distribution directly.

-The adjusted R-square is really close to 0 but the r-square is based on a context and can be improved so we canât say for sure that the model is useless.
+The adjusted R-square is really close to 0 but the r-square is based on a context and can be improved so we can’t say for sure that the model is useless.
 The independent variables such as price have some outliers that may impact the fitness of regression greatly.